GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

   in your object name (e.g. `!` `@` `#` `.` `,` etc.).
 Also, object names
   cannot begin with a number.
 - **Use short, easy-to-understand names**<br>
-  You should avoid naming your objects using single letters (e.g. `n`, `p`, etc.).
+  Avoid naming your objects using single letters (e.g. `n`, `p`, etc.).
 This is mostly to encourage you to use names that would make sense to anyone reading your code (a colleague, or even yourself a year from now).
   Also, avoiding excessively long names will make your code more readable.
 - **Avoid commonly used names**<br>
-  There are several names that may already have a definition in the R language (e.g. `mean`, `min`, `max`).
-One clue that a name already has meaning is that if you start typing a name in RStudio and it gets a colored highlight or RStudio gives you a suggested autocompletion you have chosen a name that has a reserved meaning.
+  Several names may already have a definition in the R language (e.g. `mean`, `min`, `max`).
+One clue that a name already has meaning is that if you start typing a name in RStudio and it gets a colored highlight or RStudio gives you a suggested autocompletion, you have chosen a name that has a reserved meaning.
 - **Use the recommended assignment operator**<br>
   In R, we use `<-` as the preferred assignment operator. `=` works too, but is most commonly used in passing arguments to functions (more on functions later).
-There is a shortcut for the R assignment operator:
+Shortcuts for the R assignment operator are:
     - Windows execution shortcut: <kbd>Alt</kbd> + <kbd>-</kbd>
     - Mac execution shortcut: <kbd>Option</kbd> + <kbd>-</kbd>

-There are a few more suggestions about naming and style you may want to learn more about as you write more R code.
-There are several "style guides" that have advice, and one to start with is the [tidyverse R style guide](http://style.tidyverse.org/index.html).
+There are a few more suggestions about naming and style you can learn more about as you write more R code.
+Several "style guides" have advice, and one to start with is the [tidyverse R style guide](http://style.tidyverse.org/index.html).

-!!! tip "Pay attention to warnings in the script console"
+!!! tip "Pay attention to warnings in the 'Source' panel"

     If you enter a line of code in your script that contains an error, RStudio may give you an error message and underline this mistake.
-Sometimes these messages are easy to understand, but often the messages may need some figuring out.
+Sometimes, these messages are easy to understand, but often, the messages may need some figuring out.
 Paying attention to these warnings will help you avoid mistakes.
-In the example below, our object name has a space, which is not allowed in R. The error message does not say this directly, but R is "not sure"
-    about how to assign the name to <br>
+In the example below, our object name has a space, which is not allowed in R. The error message does not say this directly, but R is "not sure" about how to assign the number to `human_ chr_number` when the object name we want is `human_chr_number`
-    `human_ chr_number`<br>
-    when the object name we want is<br>
-    `human_chr_number`

     ![images](./figures/rstudio_script_warning.png){width="700"}